dimasfr/chatbot-wa/README.md

 # chatbot-whatsapp
-ChatBot's currently supported with Google Chrome v.84, so if your Google Chrome's version higher, please download Google Chrome Driver with the same version as your browser version and aslo replace the driver.
+ChatBot's currently supporting Google Chrome v.84, so if your Google Chrome version's higher, please download Google Chrome Driver with the same version as your browser version replace the driver.

-Package that you need to install for Python :
+Package that you need to install :
 - numpy
 - beautifulsoup4
 - selenium